mco-gh/pylearn/content/en/lessons/6 Functions/_index.md

 ---
-title: "9.
-Exceptions"
+title: "6 Functions"
-linkTitle: "9.
-Exceptions"
+linkTitle: "6 Functions"
 weight: 2
 description: >
   What does your user need to know to try your project?